ReResSpace/Paragon/README.md

 # Paragon

 A 1.12.2 Anarchy Client.
-Still in development.
+Probably never going to be worked on again, although I will test and merge any pull requests that are submitted.
 Download the client from the latest commit [here](https://nightly.link/Wolfsurge/Paragon/workflows/build/master/Paragon-Build.zip)